Newly Diagnosed with NMOSD: First Steps & Treatments

 So, you've been diagnosed with NMOSD.
 What do you do now?

-Every treatment may be different from others who also suffer from NMOSD, so it's important to not compare.
-After you've completed the initial round of steroids as directed by your neurologist, it's time to move on to immunosuppressants, which are drugs that are used to treat autoimmune diseases.2 Your doctor will determine which immunosuppressant is right for you and you will continue to receive this medication, well.... for life.
+Every treatment may be different from those of others who also suffer from NMOSD, so it's important to not compare.
+Once you finish your first round of steroids, you’ll start taking immunosuppressants.
+These are the drugs that are used to treat autoimmune diseases.2 Your doctor will determine which immunosuppressant is right for you, and you will continue to receive this medication, well.... for life.
 Sounds scary, right?
-I was terrified too.
+I was terrified, too.

 Immunosuppressants become part of your normal routine; an extension of "what you do".
 The purpose of these drugs is to suppress or reduce the strength of the body’s immune system.3 These medications come in the form of an infusion that you receive intravenously.
 Sometimes, your doctor may prescribe pills.
 It's important to discuss any side effects with your doctor to ensure you're on the right medications.
 Never abruptly stop taking these medications or infusions.